baominhT/baominhT/README.md

 ## About me 📝
-I'm a young developer from Vietnam and enjoy UI design and web development.
-My favorite food is sushi & Chow Fun and I have a cat, she's a mixed breed.
+I'm a young vietnamese developer and enjoy UI design and web development.
+My favorite food is sushi & Chow Fun and I have a cat.
 I am currently in California, USA.

 ## Skills